 The Company has a 401(k) profit sharing plan and trust for all qualified employees and provides a 100% match for the first 3% of employee contributions and a 50% match for the next 2% of employee contributions, for a maximum Company match of 4% of employee contributions, limited to the annual legal allowable limit.
 Additionally, the Company has the option of making discretionary profit sharing payments to the plan as approved by the board of directors.
-As of January 29, 2022, January 30, 2021, and February 1, 2020, no discretionary profit sharing payments had been approved.
+As of January 28, 2023, January 29, 2022, and January 30, 2021, no discretionary profit sharing payments had been approved.
 The 401(k) contribution match was temporarily suspended beginning in March 2020 as a result of the COVID-19 pandemic and resumed in January 2021.
 The Company recognizes 401(k) Company contributions within cost of sales for employees related to distribution center, sourcing, and other related functions and selling, general, and administrative expenses for all other employees.
 Total Company contributions to the plan were as follows (in thousands):

+Fiscal year ended January 28, 2023 \$ 1,854

-Fiscal year ended January 29, 2022 \$ 1,929
+Fiscal year ended January 29, 2022 1,929

 Fiscal year ended January 30, 2021 723

-Fiscal year ended February 1, 2020 1,732